 A granular or liquid Systemic Insecticide can be applied to lawn and around non-edible plants to kill Japanese Beetle grubs and the adult beetles when the plant roots absorb the insecticide, an example would be Imidacloprid.
 The annual version is a good preventative to have in place when the female Japanese Beetles are laying eggs in the lawn in mid-summer.

 4.‘Milky Spore’ is a biological agent that is specific to Japanese Beetle grubs; it does not harm earthworms, other insects such as bees and butterflies, pets, humans or other animals.
 It does need one or more applications annually for three to five years to adequately inoculate your lawn, but once appropriate levels are in place, no further treatment is needed for as much as 10 years.
+Purchase from us online and be ready to apply it this August/Sept.

 Here is another great resource from the USDA on Japanese Beetles, their life cycle, plants that are not susceptible to damage and ones that are, and much more!
 USDA Japanese Beetle Handbook (pdf)